aashima99/COVID-19_Detection_App/README.md

 ### Building the Flask App
 Now, I used the code created by me so far to build a Flask app by integrating particular segments of my code in certain flask functions.

-## METHODOLOGY OF THE PROJECT

-## TECHNICAL CONCEPTS and DEEP LEARNING MODELS USED
+## TECHNICAL CONCEPTS AND DEEP LEARNING MODELS USED

 #### ImageNet
 ImageNet is formally a project aimed at (manually) labeling and categorizing images into almost 22,000 separate object categories for the purpose of computer vision research.